Cybersecurity Apprenticeships

 Baltic Apprenticeships

-Level 4 Network Engineer: Cybersecurity Elements
+Level 4 Infrastructure & Security Engineer: Cybersecurity Elements

 This programme develops Network Engineers who are equipped to design, build, and maintain secure-by-default infrastructure.
 Cybersecurity is embedded throughout, with practical, strategic training that prepares apprentices to defend modern networks.